Certificate of Acknowledgment

 relating to this important public office.
 We believe we have the best online course materials and live instructor support

-(via email, phone, Skype or Zoom to answer your questions) available to New Jersey notary candidates!
+(via email, phone, Skype or Zoom to answer your questions) available to New Jersey notary candidates.
+PLEASE NOTE: This class does not

 The online course material is essentially